MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMExchangeServer.md

 ## DESCRIPTION
 The **Set-CMExchangeServer** cmdlet changes settings for a Microsoft Exchange Server.

-Microsoft System Center Configuration Manager works with Exchange Server to manage mobile devices that cannot run Configuration Manager clients.
+Configuration Manager works with Exchange Server to manage mobile devices that cannot run Configuration Manager clients.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.